magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-33645-->

-*  Captcha now works as expected when a new customer clicks the **Create an Account** button on the storefront customer registration page.
-Previously, Magento did not create the customer account and displayed am error when the customer clicked the button.
+*  CAPTCHA now works as expected when a new customer clicks the **Create an Account** button on the storefront customer registration page.
+Previously, Magento did not create the customer account and displayed an error when the customer clicked the button.

 <!--- MC-34024-->